Cochlear Limited: Behind-the-ear

 In 1998 the company released its first processor that lacked a body-worn component, the ESPrit.
 However, the original ESPrit was only compatible with the Nucleus 24 implants, so in 2001 the ESPrit 22, which looked nearly identical to the ESPrit, was released for patients with older Nucleus 22 implants.

 In 2002 the company released the ESPrit 3G for Nucleus 24 implants.
 It was the first processor equipped with telecoil, allowing streaming of audio wirelessly from certain sources such as phones and sound systems that were telecoil compatible.
 Later a version for older Nucleus 22 implants was released.

 In 2005 the company released the Nucleus Freedom sound processor.
 Unlike previous processor upgrades, the Freedom was larger than its predecessor.
 Nevertheless, it had more sophisticated sound processing technology than the ESPrit 3G.
 While the previous ESPrit 3G and the earlier ESPrit required the use of disposable batteries, the Nucleus Freedom was the company's first behind-the-ear processor that offered a rechargeable power supply option.
 However, it was not until 2008 that a version of the Nucleus Freedom processor compatible with N22 implants was released.

 An electric acoustic stimulation (EAS) or "hybrid" version of the Freedom sound processor that included an earhook with an acoustic component provided amplification of sounds that could be picked up by residual hearing was used in clinical trials of early Nucleus Hybrid S8 and S12 implants, making it the first Cochlear processor that capable of EAS.

 The Nucleus 5 (CP800 series) sound processor was approved by the FDA in 2009.
 Despite being much smaller than its predecessor, it also had more sophisticated sound processing capability.
 Initially released with the CI500 series implant, it was eventually made compatible with the earlier Nucleus 24 series implants.

 The Nucleus 6 (CP900 series) was released in 2013; while it looked very similar to the Nucleus 5 and contained many of the same features, it was slightly smaller and had more advanced computer chip.
-Both the Nucleus 5 and Nucleus 6 shared many of the same outward features, such as a direct audio input port, dual omnidirectional microphones, three battery options (rechargable, compact rechargeable, and disposable), and many similar or even identical accessories.
+Both the Nucleus 5 and Nucleus 6 shared many of the same outward features, such as a direct audio input port, dual omnidirectional microphones, three battery options (rechargeable, compact rechargeable, and disposable), and many similar or even identical accessories.
 The Nucleus 6 was backwards compatible with all Nucleus implants at the time, from the current generation to the Nucleus 22.